Aventhor/react-base-routing/README.md

 ];
 ```

-2. On your `App.js` include this component
+2. On your `App.js` include router component

 ```js
 import React from 'react';